ToddMaxey/Measure-NTFS-USN-consumption/README.md

 # Measure NTFS USN consumption
-Powershell script to query the NTFS USN journal to determine if you have a high USN consumption rate.
+Powershell script to query the NTFS USN journal to determine if you have a high USN consumption rate or if the USN journal has a new identifier.
+Script Utility - Identify USN journal consumption issue causing USN Journal wrap.
+Identify changes to the USN Journal where the journal size or identifier is changed.

 Measure-UsnConsumption